 The process for a finding of adverse effect follows 36 C.F.R.
 800.6 with the following additions:

-DHS will provide a submission package to the appropriate parties identified pursuant to 36 C.F.R.
-800.3(f) of the adverse effect determination as made by a DHS Qualified Professional and propose avoidance, minimization, or mitigative measures to resolve the adverse effect.
+DHS will provide a submission package consistent with requirements identified in Stipulation II.b to the appropriate SHPO, THPO, Tribe, or NHO, or other parties as identified pursuant to 36 C.F.R.
+800.3(f), of the adverse effect determination as made by a DHS Qualified Professional and propose avoidance, minimization, or mitigative measures to resolve the adverse effect.

-DHS will make publicly available on its website for forty-five (45) calendar days, unclassified documentation of the CRS Undertaking to have a potential adverse effect on a historic property as specified in 36 C.F.R.
-800.11(e), subject to confidentiality provisions of 36 C.F.R.
-800.11(c), as early as possible in the planning process to solicit public comment on proposed avoidance, minimization, or mitigative measures.
+DHS will make publicly available on its website for forty-five (45) calendar days, unclassified documentation as specified in 36 C.F.R.
+800.11(e) of the CRS Undertaking to have a potential adverse effect on a historic property subject to confidentiality provisions of 36 C.F.R.
+800.11(c), Section 304 of the NHPA, and in consultation with Tribes and NHOs, as early as possible in the planning process to solicit public comment on proposed avoidance, minimization, or mitigative measures.

 If the parties as identified in 36 C.F.R.
 800.3(f) do not respond in writing within thirty (30) calendar days of DHS’s adverse effect determination and proposed resolution, the proposed CRS Undertaking would proceed in accordance with DHS’s resolution proposal.
-Once the CRS Undertaking has been completed and avoidance, minimization, or mitigation implemented, DHS shall provide the appropriate SHPO or THPO and the ACHP with an overview of activities for the administrative record.
+Once the CRS Undertaking has been completed and avoidance, minimization, or mitigation implemented, DHS shall provide the appropriate SHPO/THPO, Tribe, or NHO and the ACHP with an overview of activities for the administrative record.

 If the parties as identified in 36 C.F.R.
-800.3(f) respond in writing within thirty (30) calendar days of DHS’s adverse effect determination and proposed resolution, DHS shall convene a virtual or in-person meeting within fifteen (15) calendar days of receiving the response to discuss resolution of adverse effects.
+800.3(f) respond in writing within thirty (30) calendar days of DHS’s adverse effect determination and proposed resolution, DHS shall convene a virtual or in-person meeting within fifteen (15) calendar days of receiving the response to discuss resolution of adverse effects, if needed.

 If avoidance is not possible, DHS will draft a Memorandum of Agreement (“MOA”) memorializing proposed terms DHS and the signatories identified pursuant to 36 C.F.R.
 800.6(c) have agreed upon to resolve the adverse effect within thirty (30) calendar days following the first meeting.
 Signatories shall have thirty (30) calendar days to review and provide comments on the draft MOA.

-Within fifteen (15) calendar days following receipt of any signatory’s comments on the draft MOA, DHS shall convene a second virtual or in-person meeting.
+Within fifteen (15) calendar days following receipt of any signatory’s comments on the draft MOA, DHS shall convene a second virtual or in-person meeting, if needed.
 This 30/15 day cadence of preparation, dissemination, review, and meeting shall continue until finalization of the MOA draft which shall take no longer than 180 days after the first meeting described in subparagraph iv above.

-Pending no disagreement, DHS will provide the final MOA and signature pages to signatories, which shall be signed and returned within thirty (30) calendar days.
+Pending no disagreement or reasonable requests for additional review time, DHS will provide the final MOA and signature pages to signatories, which shall be signed and returned within thirty (30) calendar days.

 If the final MOA has not been signed by the signatories within thirty (30) calendar days per subparagraph vii above, and there is no disagreement with respect to the terms of the MOA or requests for additional review time or meetings, the DHS FPO or DFPO will request in writing the ACHP’s participation in the resolution of adverse effects and execution of the MOA.